 A notification of results is typically issued in approximately 90 days after submissions are received.

-Mr. Stephen D. Hancock currently oversees the day-to-day operations of the Long-Range Broad Agency Announcement for the Department of Homeland Security’s Science and Technology Directorate.
+Mr. Stephen D. Hancock and Ms. Sally Harris currently oversee the day-to-day operations of the Long-Range Broad Agency Announcement for the Department of Homeland Security’s Science and Technology Directorate.